 Along the way, I value a group of colleagues with whom I look forward to pushing some boundaries every day; to do good work for good causes; to learn new things early and often; and to play as much music as possible.

-A few of my areas of strength and experience: User advocacy; communication; interaction design; information architecture; UX project and people management; cross-functional team collaboration; prototyping; usability research and testing, generative and evaluative; coaching and mentoring; significant experience with all the usual tools, and the ability to learn new ones quickly; design thinking; diplomacy and negotiation; visual design and art direction; media production, post-production and motion graphics; HTML/CSS/JS and assorted flavors thereof; a dose of appropriately-applied humor and whimsy.
+User advocacy; communication; interaction design; information architecture; UX project and people management; cross-functional team collaboration; wireframing and prototyping; usability research and testing, generative and evaluative; coaching and mentoring; diplomacy and negotiation; significant experience with all the usual tools, a few unusual ones, and the ability to learn new ones quickly; HTML/CSS/JS and assorted flavors thereof; design thinking; visual design and art direction; audio and video production, post-production, and motion graphics; a dose of appropriately-applied humor and whimsy.

 My process and philosophy